 Christmas, St. Lucia Day, Las Posadas, etc. (December) The Primary classes take part in celebrating cultural traditions from around the world as part of the Christian observance of the birth of Jesus during the month of December.
 Music is a big part of our celebrations!

 Empathy Project The elementary class engages in a year long series of experiences that include class meetings, a field trip, and guest speakers.
 The goal is to bring greater awareness to how our actions affect others and to build communication skills that promote empathy.

-World Tour (February-April) The two Primary classes embark on an 8 to 10-week imaginary trip around the world.
+World Tour (Late January-April) The two Primary classes embark on an 8 to 10-week imaginary trip around the world.
 The classes visit each continent and study the culture, music, art, biomes, food, and language unique to each country they visit.
 During this time, family members and friends who have lived in or visited different countries are invited to share their experiences.